GabeSamurai/ParadiseOS/README.md

 tell where my controls diverge from theirs.
 In resume, it seeks to simulate a sort of "virtual reality" where the user is a force and can manipulate objects around him by choosing to "become" one of those objects.

+Right now only the "follow" primitive is not totally implemented, i could not get a interpreter to work inside the code.
+So i will be focusing on building one for the time being.
+For now it only prints the saved script.

 LINK: https://wiki.xxiivv.com/site/paradise.html

 ## Quick Check
-a) "note", "look", "pass" and "learn" were removed.
+a) "note", "look", "pass" and "learn" were removed;
-b) "program" was renamed to "learn".
+b) "program" was renamed to "learn";
-c) "script" and "follow" primitives were added.
+c) "script" and "follow" primitives were added;
-d) "create create" is allowed.
+d) "create create" is allowed;
-e) "transform" destroy the current vessel.
+e) "transform" destroys the current vessel;
-f) "transform" can be called on the habited vessel, in this case, the current vessel will be reseted.
+f) "transform" can be called on the possessed vessel, in this case, the possessed vessel will be reseted;
-g) "script"
+g) "warp" is warping the vessels that learned this skill, not the user;
+f) "script" saves a program written in Go;
+h) "follow" executes a given script;
+i) "script make garden : use = true" is the proper formatting, everything after ":" is program code.

 ## "transform"